-"The generals were in their forties, family men, but they clung to the Israeli culture of youth; they were like adolescent boys or bulls in rut.
+"The generals were in their 40s, family men, but they clung to the Israeli culture of youth; they were like adolescent boys or bulls in rut.
 They believed in force and they wanted war.
 War was their destiny.
 Almost 20 years had passed since the army had won glory in the War of Independence, and 10 years since the victory in the Sinai.
-They had a limited range of vision and they believed that war was what Israel needed at the moment, not necessarily because they felt the country's existence was in danger, as they wailed in an almost 'Diaspora' tone, but because they believed it was an opportunity to break the Egyptian army."
-(1967: Israel, the War & the Year that Transformed the Middle East, 2007, p 296)
+They had a limited range of vision and they believed war was what Israel needed at that moment, not necessarily because they felt the country's existence was in danger, as they wailed in an almost 'Diaspora' tone, but because they believed it was an opportunity to break the Egyptian army."
+(1967, Tom Segev, p 296)

 "Israel must be like a mad dog, too dangerous to bother."
 (Moshe Dayan)

 Israel never, repeat never, starts wars.
 It is the most peace-loving country on the planet.
 Its bulging arsenal is basically for show, wheeled out only when the Arabs force their hand.
 Which they're always doing, of course.
 It's always warmongering Arabs, never peaceloving Israelis, who start wars.
 Those who read Murdoch fishwrapper, such as The Australian, know this.
 This is because the hordes of Zionist propagandists that pullulate on its pages have said it, over and over again, of every Israeli blitzkreig from 1948 to 2006.
 And they're still at it.
 Here's their Middle East correspondent Martin Chulov (No price too high for Israel to bring home its soldiers, 19/7/08) laying it on with the proverbial trowel over who was responsible for the 33-Day War against Lebanon in 2006:-

 "Kuntar... has been recast as a resistance hero; a man in whose name Hezbollah was prepared to go to war... "